Courses

 Linux is the go-to OS for many developers and IT enthusiasts.
 The problem is that with such a small market share, not a lot of VPN service providers focus on the Linux experience.
 If you’re a Linux user and would like to double your online security, in this article, we’ve compiled and reviewed the best VPN for Linux.

-If you’re not keen on reading through, Private Internet Access took the win with a graphical user interface and all the functionality you’d get with the Windows version, as well as a great price-to-performance ratio.
-There are some interesting alternatives that might be a better fit for your needs, so read on.
+If you’re not keen on reading through, NordVPN took the win with a command line interface and all the functionality you’d get with the Windows version, as well as a great price-to-performance ratio.
+If you can’t live without a graphical user interface, Surfshark is your best choice.

 • 12/03/2021 Facts checked